IvanPinezhaninov/async_promise/README.md

 Promises/A+ asynchronous C++11 header-only library

 The library is designed to create and run a chain of function.
 The chain runs asynchronously and returns `std::future`.
-Currently the library supports the `then`, `all`, `any`, `race` methods and the `fail` method for handling exceptions of previously called functions
+The library supports the `then`, `all`, `all_settled`, `any`, `race` methods and the `fail` method for handling exceptions of previously called functions

 ## Documentation